Materiality

 Materiality Issues Impact Valuation for External Stakeholders

-- Community and Social Integration: AWC has registered The GALLERY as a Social Enterprise entity aiming to engage with the community, local artists, and students, to produce craft local products and sell the GALERY's stores across Thailand.
-The objective is to create and enhance social impact strategy projects to support people and communities, in line with the philosophy in “Building a Better Future”.
+Community and Social Integration: AWC has registered The GALLERY as a Social Enterprise entity aiming to engage with the community, local artists, and students, to produce craft local products and sell the GALERY's stores across Thailand.
+The objective is to create and enhance social impact strategy projects to support people and communities, in line with the philosophy of “Building a Better Future”.
 Therefore, the value created for our target external stakeholder group - Local and Community is being focused.
-It is necessary for AWC to assess and monitor the output and outcome of this project, such as how it increases the quality of life, number of jobs created number of local people with skills development.
-This is to ensure that AWC is a part that shaping community well-being, building local opportunities, and increasing household income.
+It is necessary for AWC to assess and monitor the output and outcome of this project, such as how it increases the quality of life, the number of jobs created number of local people with skills development.
+This is to ensure that AWC is a part which shaping community well-being, building local opportunities, and increasing household income.
+To monitor the effectiveness of this community flagship program, AWC has performed the social cost impact evaluation on communities and the environment in terms of increasing household/individual income, social return on investment, and Social cost of carbon from operation based on standard and reference as indicated below.

 Community and Social Integration |